How to Pursue a Claim for Bed Bugs Against a Hotel?

 Have you been a victim of bed bugs?
 Are you an attorney looking to maximize the value of your client’s bed bug claim against a hotel?
 Do you want to receive just compensation for the trauma of hotel bed bugs from a Florida bed bug injury lawyer?

-Knowing who to sue and how to file a claim is half the battle.
+Knowing what to do after a hotel injury in Florida, including who to sue and how to file a claim, is half the battle.
 Virtually all hotels have insurance that covers the costs of bed bug claims filed by hotel guests.
 There are certain steps that must be taken to present a successful claim, which include gathering evidence, sending a detailed preservation letter and notice of claim as soon as possible, preparing and sending a demand letter to the proper entity, and eventually litigating the claim if it is either denied or if the offer to settle is too low.

 More often than not, hotels and their insurance carriers ignore their hotel guests’ complaints about bed bugs.
 Unlike mosquitoes or ants, bed bugs are a pervasive and hazardous issue that needs to be eliminated immediately.
 Hotels and motels are in the business of filling rooms with guests.
 The sad reality is that it is much cheaper for these hotels, motels, and resorts to risk their guests’ health than to quarantine the infected rooms and properly address their bed bug infestation.